Blood HbO2 and HbCO2 Dissociation Curves at Varied O2, CO2, pH, 2,3-DPG and Temperature Levels. Based directly on Dash et al. 2010 errata reprint.

 The equations for this model may be viewed by running the JSim model applet and clicking on the Source tab at the bottom left of JSim's Run Time graphical user interface.
 The equations are written in JSim's Mathematical Modeling Language (MML).
 See the Introduction to MML and the MML Reference Manual.
 Additional documentation for MML can be found by using the search option at the Physiome home page.

-- Matlab version of model (Right-click the link and choose "Save Link As..." to save the Matlab file to your computer)
+- Matlab version of model (zip file of model with small test file) (Right-click the link and choose "Save Link As..." to save the Matlab file to your computer)

 Dash RK and Bassingthwaighte JB.
 Erratum to: Blood HbO2 and HbCO2 dissociation curves at varied O2, CO2, pH, 2,3-DPG and Temperature Levels.
 Ann Biomed Eng 38(4): 1683-1701, 2010.
 Dash, R.K. and Bassingwaighte, J.B., Simultaneous Blood-Tissue Exchange of Oxygen, Carbon Dioxide, Bicarbonate, and Hydrogen Ion, Ann Biomed Eng, Vol 34:7 (Jul 2006) pp.1129-1148.